Getting Involved in the Hazardous Waste Permitting Process

-The company submits the same two-part permit application for both the department and EPA hazardous waste permits.
-Part A of the application includes two forms that contain general information about the facility.
+The company submits a two-part permit application to both the department and EPA.
+Part A of the application includes a form containing general information about the facility.
 Part B may be several volumes, made up of hundreds or thousands of pages, containing very detailed and highly technical information.
 The application focuses on the following information:

-- How the company will estimate the costs for the closure, post-closure care and any cleanup activities and how they will demonstrate financial resources are in place to make sure these activities are completed.
+- How the company will estimate the costs for the closure, post-closure care and any investigation and cleanup activities and how they will demonstrate financial resources are in place to make sure these activities are completed

 Step 3: Receive, Review and Revise the Application

-After the application is complete, the department and EPA carefully review the details of the application to make sure it follows applicable state and federal laws and regulations.
+After the application is complete, the department and, in limited instances, EPA carefully review the details of the application to make sure it follows applicable state and federal laws and regulations.
 The department and EPA also review the planned design and operation of the facility against sound engineering practices and principles.
-The company must prove it can manage hazardous waste safely and responsibly.
-This technical review almost always requires lengthy technical comments from the department or EPA and requests for the company to provide additional information.
-The company responds to the comments or requests by sending the information and revising the permit application as needed.
-Each time the department and EPA receive a response from the company, the information is reviewed and, if necessary, additional comments are sent to the company.
-As a result, the technical review and revision of a permit application can take a long time to complete, often months, sometimes years and requires a great deal of coordination between the department, EPA and the company.
-The amount of time the technical review takes depends on the quality of the permit application.
-The better the permit application, the less time it will take to review.
+The application must contain information indicating the company can manage hazardous waste safely and responsibly.
+This technical review of the application may result in lengthy technical comments from the department or EPA and requests for the company to provide additional information.
+The company responds to the comments by sending responses or additional information and revising the permit application as needed.
+Each time the department and EPA receive a response from the company, the information is reviewed and, if necessary, additional comments are sent to the company, to which the company responds.
+This cycle continues until the application is technically adequate.
+As a result, technical review and revision of a permit application can take a long time to complete and requires a great deal of coordination between the department, EPA and the company.
+The overall technical review time depends on the quality of the permit application.
+The more complete and technically adequate the permit application, the less time it will take to review.

 Step 4: Draft Permit

-After the technical review, the department and EPA determine whether to prepare draft Part I and Part II Permits for the facility or a Notice of Intent to Deny the permit application.
+After the technical review, the department and EPA determine whether to prepare a draft permit or a notice of intent to deny the permit application.
 The permit application can be denied if it is inadequate or the company fails or refuses to make the requested changes.
-Draft permits are prepared if the permit application is complete, technically adequate and meets all applicable legal, regulatory and engineering requirements.
-The draft permits state the proposed conditions the facility will be required to operate under if the permits are approved.
-The department also prepares a fact sheet, briefly describing the facility activities and any legal or procedural issues considered when preparing the draft permits or Notice of Intent to Deny.
+A draft permit is prepared if the permit application is complete, technically adequate and meets all applicable legal, regulatory and engineering requirements.
+The draft permit states the proposed conditions the facility will be required to operate under if the permit is approved.
+The department also prepares a fact sheet, briefly describing the facility activities and any legal or procedural issues considered when preparing the draft permit or notice of intent to deny.

-The department and EPA notify the public when they release the draft permits or Notice of Intent to Deny.
+The department and EPA notify the public when they release the draft permit or notice of intent to deny.
 The department conducts the public participation activities for their proposed decision, as described in 10 CSR 25-8.124(1)(A)10.
-At the same time, EPA conducts the public participation activities for their proposed decision, as described in 40 CFR 124.10.
+If EPA prepares a draft Part II Permit, it conducts the public participation activities for their proposed decision, as described in 40 CFR 124.10.
 The department and EPA usually combine the public notice for both proposed decisions.
 The department places a legal notice in a local newspaper, sends a copy of the legal notice and fact sheet to everyone on the facility mailing list and broadcasts an announcement on at least one local radio station.
-For any draft permits that include active land disposal of hazardous waste, the department will also issue a news release to the local media.
-The notices announce the department and EPA prepared the draft permits or Notice of Intent to Deny and they are available, along with the supporting documents, for public review and comment.
-The department places a paper copy of the draft permits or Notice of Intent to Deny and supporting documents in the same publicly accessible location as the permit application.
+For any draft permit including active land disposal of hazardous waste, the department will also issue a news release to the local media.
+The notices announce the draft permit or notice of intent to deny is available, along with the supporting documents, for public review and comment.
+The department places a paper copy of the draft permit or notice of intent to deny and supporting documents in the same publicly accessible location as the permit application.

-In addition to the local information repository, the department and EPA make a paper copy of the documents available for public review at the department’s Elm Street Conference Center in Jefferson City, Missouri and EPA’s Library in Lenexa, Kansas.
-The department also posts an electronic copy of the draft permits or Notice of Intent to Deny on the department’s website at www.dnr.mo.gov/env/hwp/permits/notices.htm.
+In addition to the local information repository, the department and EPA make a paper copy of the documents available for public review at the department’s Elm Street Conference Center in Jefferson City, Mo. and EPA’s Library in Lenexa, Kan.
+The department also posts an electronic copy of the draft permit or notice of intent to deny on the department’s website.
 Supporting documents are not usually available on the department’s website because of their large file size.

 Step 5: Public Comment Period

-A 45-day public comment period begins the day the newspaper publishes the legal notice.
-During the public comment period, the public can review the draft permits or Notice of Intent to Deny and send written comments to the department and EPA.
-The department has also provided an electronic Public Comment Form on the department’s website at www.dnr.mo.gov/env/hwp/public-comment.htm.
+A 45-day public comment period for the documents begins the day the newspaper publishes the legal notice.
+During the public comment period, the public can review the draft permit or notice of intent to deny and send written comments to the department and EPA.
+The department has also provided an electronic Public Comment Form on the department’s website.

-The department will automatically schedule a public hearing about any draft permits that include active land disposal of hazardous waste.
-If one has not already been scheduled, anyone can submit a written request during the public comment period for a public hearing about any other draft permits or Notice of Intent to Deny.
-The department or EPA may also hold a public hearing.
-In either case, the public is given 30-day’s notice before the hearing.
-The department notifies the public of the hearing the same way as they did when they released the draft permits or Notice of Intent to Deny.
+The department will automatically schedule a public hearing about any draft permit including active land disposal of hazardous waste.
+The department or EPA can also schedule, at their discretion, a public hearing for any draft permit that does not include active land disposal of hazardous waste.
+If one has not already been scheduled, anyone can submit a written request during the public comment period for a public hearing about any other draft permit or notice of intent to deny.
+The department or EPA may also hold a public meeting.
+In either case, the public is given 30-day’s notice before the hearing or meeting.
+The department notifies the public of the hearing or meeting the same way they did when they released the draft permit or notice of intent to deny.

 Step 6: Final Permit Decision

-What happens after the hazardous waste permits are issued?
+What happens after the hazardous waste permit is issued?

-After issuing the permits, the department and EPA continue to monitor and inspect the construction, operation, maintenance, investigation, remediation and eventually final closure of the facility.
-The department and EPA make sure the company continues to follow applicable state and federal laws and regulations and the schedules of compliance activities required by their permits.
+After issuing the permit, the department and EPA continue to monitor and inspect the construction, operation, maintenance, investigation, remediation and eventually final closure of the facility.
+The department and EPA make sure the company continues to follow applicable state and federal laws and regulations and the schedules of compliance activities required by their permit.

-The modifications can vary from minor adjustments to a complete overhaul of the permit.
+A permit modification can vary from minor adjustments to a complete overhaul of the permit.
 The more significant the proposed permit modification, the more opportunities for public comment.
-When proposed permit modifications require an opportunity for public review and comment, only the new or changed permit conditions are open for public comment.
-All other conditions of the original permit remain in effect for the length of the permit, including any time during which the permits are continued before they are renewed.
-As electronic versions become available, the department is adding permit modifications to currently effective permits to the department’s website at www.dnr.mo.gov/env/hwp/permits/activepa.htm.
+When a proposed permit modification requires an opportunity for public review and comment, only the new or changed permit conditions are open for public comment.
+All other conditions of the original permit remain in effect for the length of the permit, including any time during which the permit is continued before it is renewed.
+As electronic versions become available, the department is adding permit modifications to currently effective permits to the department’s website.

-The department or EPA can revoke a facility’s permit if the company fails to follow state and federal laws and regulations or the activities required by their permits.
-Anyone can request a permit be revoked; however, permits may only be revoked for the reasons specified in 40 CFR 270.41 or 40 CFR 270.43.
+The department or EPA can revoke a facility’s permit if the company fails to follow state and federal laws and regulations or the activities required by their permit.
+Anyone can request a permit be revoked; however, a permit may only be revoked for the reasons specified in 40 CFR 270.41 or 40 CFR 270.43.

-Can the department and EPA’s decisions regarding the hazardous waste permits be appealed?
+Can the department and EPA’s decisions regarding the hazardous waste permit be appealed?

-The appeal petition must be limited to the issues brought up during the public comment period that the company or person feels were insufficiently addressed in the final permit decision.
-The Administrative Hearing Commission and Environmental Appeals Board can also review petitions about requirements in the final permits that were not in the draft permits and, as a result, could not have been commented on during the public comment period.
+The appeal petition must be limited to the issues brought up during the public comment period the company or person feels were insufficiently addressed in the final permit decision.
+The Administrative Hearing Commission and Environmental Appeals Board can also review petitions about additional requirements included in the final permit that were not in the original draft permit and, as a result, could not have been commented on during the public comment period.

 The department firmly believes those who must live with the outcome of an environmental decision are entitled to know what is going on, have the opportunity to raise relevant concerns and have an active role in the decision-making process.
-You can contribute valuable information and ideas that can help the department and EPA reach better technical solutions, improve the quality of the company’s decisions about protection of human health and the environment and address environmental justice and other community-based concerns.
-The hazardous waste permitting process provides several opportunities for you to express your ideas and concerns, such as the pre-application meeting, public comment period and public hearing, where you can speak with the company, the department and EPA.
-Listed below are additional things you can do both during and outside the hazardous waste permitting process:
+The public can contribute valuable information and ideas that can help the department and EPA reach better technical solutions, improve the quality of the company’s decisions about protection of human health and the environment and address environmental justice and other community-based concerns.
+The hazardous waste permitting process provides several opportunities for the public to express ideas and concerns and provide input, such as the pre-application meeting, public comment period and public hearing, where the public can speak with the company, the department and EPA.
+Listed below are additional things the public can do both during and outside the hazardous waste permitting process: